H. French Brown, Jr.

 What truly set French apart was that he lived his life setting the finest example for his family and friends of how to be a good husband, father, grandfather, great-grandfather, uncle and true friend.
 He was unwavering in his loyalty to his faith, his family and his friends and was steadfast until the very end in kindness, compassion for others, and of course, his sense of humor.
 Our family will have a piece missing from our hearts until we are reunited with him.

 He is survived by his wife, Margaret Brooks “Sug” Brown and their two sons, H. French Brown, III and his wife Cissy, the Honorable John T. Brown and his wife Kim.
-He is also survived by three grandchildren, H. French Brown, IV and his wife Meghan, Andrew Brown, Celeste Brooks Brown and Trent Tucker, along with two great grandchildren, Ann Reilly Brown and Henry French Brown, V; his sister, June Brown Dooley, her daughter Kathy M. Dooley and his nieces and nephew, Louise, Tricia, Amy and Brooks Patterson.
+He is also survived by four grandchildren, H. French Brown, IV and his wife Meghan, Andrew Brown, Celeste Brooks Brown and Trent Tucker, along with two great grandchildren, Ann Reilly Brown and Henry French Brown, V; his sister, June Brown Dooley, her daughter Kathy M. Dooley and his nieces and nephew, Louise, Tricia, Amy and Brooks Patterson.

 The family would like to thank Regency Hospice, Dr. Harvey Hsiang with Emerald Coast Cancer Center and Dad’s caregivers for their kind and compassionate care.